 In keeping with the modular design, the settings on the right-hand side of the editor are split into two segments: one for the document as a whole and one for the currently highlighted block.
 The document settings allow the author to do the usual tagging, scheduling, and obligatory post options, while the block settings allow for some additional customisation options such as drop caps, text size, colourization, etc.

 Is there a tangible benefit to this?
 Well, not really for anybody experienced with working in the HTML editor.
-I can, however, seeing it allow non-HTML users to access some features with a lot more ease.
-From a UX perspective, it’s comfortable and intuitive in a way that perhaps tinymce was not.
+I can, however, see it allowing non-HTML users to access some features with a lot more ease.
+From a UX perspective, it's comfortable and intuitive in a way that perhaps tinymce was not.
 It neatly and cleanly allows the user to compartmentalise the design of their post without getting confused by a wall of text and buttons.
-I, for one, had no problem with tinymce’s approach, but neither do I have a problem with Gutenberg’s approach.
+I, for one, had no problem with tinymce's approach, but neither do I have a problem with Gutenberg's approach.

 As this is still essentially a beta product, one can expect there to be some initial problems with it.
 For example, on my blog I have been unable to render a preview to check that everything is working as expected.
 Adding images to a paragraph after typing it up is a bit more difficult than it perhaps should be (you need to create a new image block and then nest it within the paragraph to achieve the effect seen in the first paragraph, for example.